The state of South Dakota provides several veteran benefits. This page explains those benefits.

-South Dakota resident veterans who are entitled to VA Special Monthly Compensation, are former POWs, get Social Security Disability, or get at least 40 percent VA disability get a 4 year hunting & fishing license for a small administrative fee.
+South Dakota resident veterans who are entitled to VA Special Monthly Compensation, are former POWs, get Social Security Disability, or get at least 40% VA disability get a four-year hunting and fishing license for a small administrative fee.

-South Dakota residents on active duty outside the state and home on leave can hunt & fish without a license.
-Migratory bird stamp mus still be purchased.
+South Dakota residents on active duty outside the state and home on leave can hunt and fish without a license.
+Migratory bird stamp must still be purchased.

 State Park Admission